 Allow a separate sheet of paper or a card for each dream.
 This paper or card should be clearly dated.
 File these paper in a notebook or filing box.

 Rule 9: Relate the dream to an event of the day.

 This will give a vital clue as to the meaning of the dream.

 Also, you don’t get the best out of the dream game if your sleep is disturbed by indigestion or intoxication.

-The most important of these two rules are (1.)
+According to Faraday, the most important of these two rules are (1.)
 Write the dream down upon waking and (2.)
 Relate it to an event of the previous day.
 Violating the first rule results in a loss of dreams.
 Violating the second rule renders interpretation impossible.